puppetlabs/puppetserver/documentation/config_file_puppetserver.markdown

     # the timeout is infinite and if negative, the value is undefined in the
     # application and governed by the system default behavior.
     #connect-timeout-milliseconds: 120000

+    # Whether to enable http-client metrics; defaults to 'true'.
+    #metrics-enabled: true
 }

 # Settings related to profiling the puppet Ruby code.